shayki5/azure-devops-create-pr-task/README.md

  -  ~~In Azure DevOps Server (TFS) you can't use reviewers. still can create a PR without it.~~ [Fixed in version 1.2.18]

 ## Release Notes

+#### 1.2.36

+- Add complete options like Merge Strategy and more in auto completion (for Azure DevOps).

 #### 1.2.30